 Dr. Stong says, "The people in the villages know my sincere concern for them.
 This has been the happiest chapter in my life."

-Subscribe to Focus on Mexico's email newsletter and join us at one of our in-depth 6-Day programs to explore the beauty of the Lake Chapala area and see if Lakeside living is for you!
+Join us at one of our 6-Day programs and explore the beauty of the Lake Chapala area for yourself.